-Brian Laundrie manhunt: Florida Gov. Ron DeSantis says he hopes fugitive 'is apprehended' if found guilty
+Brian Laundrie manhunt: Gov. Ron DeSantis wants fugitive 'brought to justice' if found guilty

 Florida Gov. Ron DeSantis on Friday said he hopes fugitive Brian Laundrie "is apprehended and brought to justice" if officials find him guilty of a crime.

-DeSantis' comments came after a press conference in North Port, Florida — where Brian Laundrie used to live with his parents and deceased fiancée, Gabby Petito — during which the governor announced a $1.69 million grant for the city to facilitate job creation.
+DeSantis' comments came after a press conference in North Port, Florida — where Brian Laundrie lived with his parents and deceased fiancée, Gabby Petito — during which the governor announced a $1.69 million grant for the city to help with job creation.

 DESANTIS DIRECTS STATE POLICE TO ASSIST IN SEARCH FOR BRIAN LAUNDRIE

-"You know, my view would be: it's a little disappointing that we still don't have this guy's whereabouts," DeSantis said in response to a question from Fox News Miami correspondent Phil Keating about his theory on where Brian Laundrie is hiding after the press conference.
+"You know, my view would be, it's a little disappointing that we still don't have this guy's whereabouts," DeSantis said in response to a question about Laundrie from Fox News Miami correspondent Phil Keating.

 BRIAN LAUNDRIE UPDATE: WHERE DOES THE SEARCH STAND NOW?